 Step Five: Disposing of Metal Parts

-Secondary wastes, which include both solid and liquid products coming from the PCAPP SDC units, are stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to a TSDF for further treatment and/or ultimate disposal.
+Secondary wastes, which include both solid and liquid products coming from the PCAPP SDC units, were stored in either a less than 90-day hazardous waste accumulation area or a permitted storage area, pending shipment to a TSDF for further treatment and/or ultimate disposal.